Francisco Franco: Francoist Spain

 With the end of World War II, Spain suffered from the consequences of its isolation from the international economy.
 Spain was excluded from the Marshall Plan, unlike other neutral countries in Europe.
 This situation ended in part when, in the light of Cold War tensions and of Spain's strategic location, the United States of America entered into a trade and military alliance with Franco.
-This historic alliance commenced with the visit of US President Dwight Eisenhower to Spain in 1953, which resulted in the Pact of Madrid.
+This historic alliance commenced with the visit of US President Dwight D. Eisenhower to Spain in 1953, which resulted in the Pact of Madrid.
 Spain was then admitted to the United Nations in 1955.
 American military facilities in Spain built since then include Naval Station Rota, Morón Air Base, and Torrejón Air Base.

 On 26 July 1947, Franco proclaimed Spain a monarchy, but did not designate a monarch.
 This gesture was largely done to appease the monarchists in the Movimiento Nacional (Carlists and Alfonsoists).
 Franco left the throne vacant, proclaiming himself as a de facto regent for life.
 At the same time, Franco appropriated many of the privileges of a king.
 He wore the uniform of a captain general (a rank traditionally reserved for the king) and resided in El Pardo Palace.
 In addition he began walking under a canopy, and his portrait appeared on most Spanish coins and postage stamps.
 He also added "by the grace of God", a phrase usually part of the styles of monarchs, to his style.